Alouette (song)

-“Alouette” (/fr-ca/) is a popular Quebecois children's song, commonly thought to be about plucking the feathers from a lark.
-Although it is in French, it is well known among speakers of other languages; in this respect, it is similar to “Frère Jacques”.
-Many US Marines and other Allied soldiers learnt the song while serving in France during World War I and took it home with them, passing it on to their children and grandchildren.
+"Alouette" (/fr-ca/) is a popular Quebecois children's song, commonly thought to be about plucking the feathers from a lark.
+Although it is in French, it is well known among speakers of other languages; in this respect, it is similar to "Frère Jacques".
+Many Allied soldiers learnt the song while serving in France during World War I and took it home with them, passing it on to their children and grandchildren.

-Although “alouette” is pronounced /fr/ as two or three (when the final e muet is pronounced) syllables in Standard French, it is more commonly pronounced /fr/ as three or four syllables in Quebec French, as mirrored by the first four notes of the melody.
+Although "alouette" is pronounced /fr/ as two or three (when the final e muet is pronounced) syllables in Standard French, it is more commonly pronounced /fr/ as three or four syllables in Quebec French, as mirrored by the first four notes of the melody.

 History

 The song's origin is A Pocket Song Book for the Use of Students and Graduates of McGill College (Montreal, 1879).
 Canadian folklorist Marius Barbeau thought that the song came from France, though the first printed copy in France came 14 years after the original Canadian (McGill) publication.

 The Canadian theory links the song to the North American French fur trade.
 Canoes were used to transport trade goods in exchange for furs through large trade routes consisting of interconnected lakes, rivers, and portages in what is present-day Canada and the United States.
 The songs of the French fur trade were adapted to accompany the motion of paddles dipped in unison.
 Singing helped to pass the time and made the work seem lighter.
 In fact, it is likely that the Montreal Agents and Wintering Partners (precursor to the North West Company of fur traders) sought out and preferred to hire voyageurs who liked to sing and were good at it.
 They believed that singing helped the voyageurs to paddle faster and longer.
 French colonists ate horned larks, which they considered a game bird.

 "Alouette" has become a symbol of French Canada for the world, an unofficial national song.
 The Royal Canadian Air Force's 425 Tactical Fighter Squadron is nicknamed the "Alouette" squadron, and its motto is "Je te plumerai."
 Additionally, the Canadian Football League's team in Montreal, the Alouettes was specifically named in honour of the song.